MANAGING YEAR-END PAYROLL & 1099 REPORTING FOR 2025

 Cafeteria Plan

-The amount that an employee can contribute to a flexible spending account (FSA) of a cafeteria plan for health expenditures is limited to $3,200 in 2024 and $3,300 in 2025.
+The amount that an employee can contribute to a flexible spending account (FSA) of a cafeteria plan for health expenditures is limited to $3,300 in 2025 and $3,400 in 2026.

 Dependent Care

-The maximum contribution amount an employee can make is $5,000 per year.
+The maximum contribution amount an employee can make is $5,000 in 2025 and will be $7,500 beginning in 2026.
 Employers offering this benefit as part of their cafeteria plans need to be aware that additional reporting is required on the W-2.
+Also with the increase, there may need to be an update to the plan.

 Health Insurance Premiums